isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Visitors who are granted entry into Singapore will be issued with a visit pass by the Singapore Immigration &amp; Checkpoints Authority (ICA) at the immigration checkpoints.
 The duration of stay in Singapore will be generally aligned to that accorded to the passport holder prior to the COVID-19 pandemic.

-Please note that the VTP is <u><b>not</b></u> an immigration visit pass.
+Please note that the VTP (Air) is <u><b>not</b></u> an immigration visit pass.
 It only allows visitors to travel to and seek entry into Singapore within a specified period.

 #### 3. Are visitors able to extend their duration of stay in Singapore?